Gary Graham (fashion designer): Career and brand

-In 1999 Graham launched his eponymous line which was sold at Soho's iconic If Boutique.
-He quickly earned a reputation for his "elegantly deconstructed clothing, sophisticated craftsmanship and unique custom prints".
+In 1999 Graham launched his eponymous line which was sold at Soho's If Boutique.
 In 2006 he opened his first boutique on the first floor of ABC Carpet & Home where he used to work.

 In 2009 he established his flagship store and studio in downtown New York's Tribeca neighborhood.
 The boutique achieved an instant cult following, counting fans such as Jamie Bochert, Julia Roberts, Karen O and Helena Bonham Carter, the same year Graham was honored as a CFDA/Vogue finalist.
 His clothing line, including the capsule collection Anagram, was sold at select luxury retailers worldwide, like Dover Street Market, Joyce Hong Kong and Barneys New York.
 In 2016, Graham asked seven of his muses and friends, Gina Gershon, Alexandra Marzella, Jennifer Nettles, Parker Posey, Sunrise Ruffalo, Kara Walker and Naomi Yang to model his fall collection as female archetypes in a short film titled Palacetor.

 In 2017 he closed his New York City business and relocated to rural upstate New York where he relaunched his line as GaryGraham422 (422 referring to the street address of his new boutique and studio).
 GaryGraham422 is "a site-specific creative endeavor dedicated to creating small-batch collections of hand-finished garments using antique textiles and custom jacquards".
 Later that year, Graham released his Fall 2017 ready-to-wear collection which was inspired by the 1870s Gothic Revival mansion located in Warwick, Rhode Island.

 In July 2021, Graham was featured as a finalist on season 2 of the Amazon TV series Making the Cut, a fashion design reality competition, and created an accompanying GaryGraham422 collection for Amazon Fashion.